|Monday||7:30AM - 8:00PM|

 |Sunday||7:30AM - 8:00PM|

 Ashley has been in the veterinary field since 2012.
 She studied at Carrington/Apollo college and has been with East Padden ever since.
 In her spare time, she enjoys spending lots of time with her family and close friends.
 Camping at the sand dunes is their number one hobby.
-If not at the dunes or working, her son, 2 cats, and 2 dogs keep her well occupied.
+If not at the dunes or working, her son, two cats, and two dogs keep her well occupied.
 Ashley’s passion for animals has been since the beginning and she can’t wait to meet you and your furry friends!

 Cathy started working in veterinary medicine in 2008, and has been a part of the EPAH team since August of 2013.
 Even from a young age Cathy was interested in animals and would bring home every stray in the neighborhood.
 When she is not at work she is home with her two wonderful Pitbulls, Pupa and Dub, and her kitty Mewsette.

 Zoe joined the East Padden Animal Hospital team in February 2014.
 We are her very first working experience in an animal hospital.
 She graduated from Apollo/Carrington College in 2014.
-Zoe has always loved all kinds of animals; from helping her neighbors by pet sitting their dogs, feeding their horses and taking care of their chickens.
+Zoe has always loved all kinds of animals; from helping her neighbors by pet sitting their dogs, to feeding their horses, and taking care of their chickens.
 She also has two pets of her own, Cody her Beagle and Duke her Pitbull mix.
 Zoe’s other hobbies include spending time watching her son Kayden grow.

-Charity recently moved back home to Gresham, from Central Oregon with her two sons.
+Charity recently moved back home to Gresham from Central Oregon with her two sons.
 Josh is 19 and has recently joined the US Marine Corps.
-Matt is 17, a Junior in High School and a computer genius.
-Charity also has furry children; Chile is a 5 year old Chihuahua/Pomeranian, Boss a 6 year old Lab Mix, Butters a very crabby Siamese, and the newest addition is a kitten named Yukon Cornelius.
+Matt is 17, a junior in high school and a computer genius.
+Charity also has furry children: Chile is a five-year old Chihuahua/Pomeranian, Boss is a six-year old Lab Mix, Butters a very crabby Siamese, and the newest addition is a kitten named Yukon Cornelius.
 Charity splits her time as an Exam Room Technician and Receptionist.